AequilibraE/qaequilibrae/docs/source/menus_in_detail/pathscomputation.rst

     :align: center
     :alt: Setup assignment

-The result of the traffic allocation we just performed is stored in the results.sqlite database within the project folder.
+The result of the traffic assignment we just performed is stored in the results.sqlite database within the project folder.
 It can be easily accessed and loaded by clicking **Data -> Display project data**, and a project data window will open.
 Just click on the *Results* tab, select the desired result, and click in the *Load Result table as data layer*